 “Lette came to our us to inquire about obtaining a fiancé visa for Tesfahiwet, which is how we got the ball rolling to reunite this family. “ said Differding.

-Differding did some investigative work and sought information needed to prove Tesfahiwet’s identity and to confirm his story as a political refuge.
+Differding did some investigative work and sought information needed to prove Tesfahiwet’s identity and confirm his story as a political refuge.
 She worked with the U.S. Embassy in Kenya and successfully obtained a fiancé visa.
-The couple was reunited and Tesfahiwet met his young daughter for the first time.
+The couple was reunited, and Tesfahiwet met his young daughter for the first time.